BonsaiDen/JavaScript-Garden/doc/undefined.md

 ### The case of the "overridden" `undefined`

-Again, the variable `undefined` is just another normal variable, changing its value does not change the value of the **type** `undefined`.
+Since the variable `undefined` only has the value of `undefined`, changing its value does not change the value of the **type** `undefined`.

-Still, in order to compare something against the value of `undefined` one has to get the value in the first place.
+Still, in order to compare something against the value of `undefined` it is necessary to retrieve the value of `undefined` in the first place.

-In order to protect code against the possibility of an overridden variable `undefined` (which definitely happens in the wild) a common idiom is to use the anonymous function wrapper and add an additional parameter which one passed **no** argument for.
+In order to protect code against a possible overwritten `undefined` variable a , common technique used is to add an additional parameter to the encapsulation [anonymous wrapper](#scopes), which gets no argument passed to it.

     var undefined = 123;
     (function(something, foo, undefined) {